 This is not the first time Paul’s plans were changed by God, either.
 In his second missionary journey, it was his intention to go through Galatia and then northeast into Bythinia, but the Spirit of God wanted him to go west into Greece:

 “Now when they had gone throughout Phrygia and the region of Galatia, and were forbidden of the Holy Ghost to preach the word in Asia, After they were come to Mysia, they assayed to go into Bithynia: but the Spirit suffered them not.
 And they passing by Mysia came down to Troas.
 And a vision appeared to Paul in the night; There stood a man of Macedonia, and prayed him, saying, Come over into Macedonia, and help us.
 And after he had seen the vision, immediately we endeavoured to go into Macedonia, assuredly gathering that the Lord had called us for to preach the gospel unto them.”
 (Acts 16:6-10)

 God has the right to veto or change any plan that we may have.
-It is good to have dreams about the future, and it is right to pray and plan the road ahead, but don’t be surprised if God radically alters your future.
+It is good to have dreams about the future, and it is right to pray and plan the road ahead, but don’t be surprised if God radically alters your vision.
 God’s will is so much better than our will anyway.
-His wisdom is infinite, and he sees what we cannot possibly see.
+His wisdom is infinite and he sees what we cannot possibly see.
 Who knows?
 Our plans may have led to disaster.
 We need to trust that God knows what is best.
-“If the Lord wills” or “The Lord willing” needs to be more than just a trite phrase we spit out on occasion; it needs to be a mindset of cheerful submission to the perfect will of God.
+“If the Lord wills” or “the Lord willing” needs to be more than just a trite phrase we spit out on occasion; it needs to be a mindset of cheerful submission to the perfect will of God.